mtptisid/Data_WareHouse_Data_Mining/README.md

 This will open Jupyter in your web browser, where you can create and run Python notebooks for your data analysis.

 ---
+## Optional: Using Anaconda

+Anaconda is a popular Python distribution that includes many libraries for scientific computing and data analysis.

+1. Download Anaconda: Visit the [Anaconda download page](https://www.anaconda.com/products/individual).
+2. Install Anaconda: Download and install Anaconda according to your operating system.
+3. Using Anaconda: Manage Python environments and packages either through the Anaconda Navigator GUI or by opening the terminal/command prompt and entering `conda` related commands.

 ## Contact Me

+Contact me incase if you get any issue while installation.

 - ![Portfolio](https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=web&logoColor=white) [Portfolio](https://mtptisid.github.io)
 - ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white) [      GitHub](https://github.com/mtptisid)